1961 Buffalo Bills season: Offseason

-Final roster

 AFL draft

 The Bills amassed a great deal of talent on their offensive line in the 1961 draft.
 Four of their first seven picks—Rice, Shaw, Barber and Bemiller, all offensive linemen—would go on to make at least one All-AFL team in the next five years.
 This draft would form the nucleus for the Bills' power running game over the next five years.

 Rice was All-AFL as a rookie in 1961.